truenas/documentation/content/SCALE/SCALECLIReference/System/CLISupport.md

 Enter property arguments using the `=` delimiter to separate the property and value except where otherwise specified.
 Double-quote values with special characters.
 Enter the command string then press <kbd>Enter</kbd>.
-The command returns an a dictionary with the support ticket number, URL to Salesforce ticket, and whether a debug file is attached.
+The command returns a dictionary with the support ticket number, URL to Salesforce ticket, and whether a debug file is attached.

 {{< expand "New_Ticket Properties" "v" >}}
 {{< truetable >}}